supertigim/ielts9/test3.listening.section3.md

 CAROLINE: Right.

-TUTOR: They'll be a good source of reference but **the problem is there are something general**.
+TUTOR: They'll be a good source of reference but **the problem is there are sometimes too general**.

 CAROLINE: Yes, that's what I've found.